mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     This content configures CPU, CPU accounting, CPU core set, and memory control groups managed by the `gpadmin` user.
 Greenplum Database uses the memory control group only for monitoring the memory usage.

-4. Start the cgroups service on each Greenplum Database node.
-The command that you run to perform this task will differ based on the operating system installed on the node.
-You must be the superuser or have `sudo` access to run the command:
+1. Start the cgroups service on each Greenplum Database node.
+For Redhat/Oracle/Rocky 8.x and older, run the following as root:

     ```
-    sudo cgconfigparser -l /etc/cgconfig.conf
+    cgconfigparser -l /etc/cgconfig.conf
     ```

+1. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` at node start-up.
+To ensure the configuration is persisten after reboot, run the following commands as user root.
+For Redhat/Oracle/Rocky 8.x and older:

+    ```
+    systemctl enable cgconfig.service
+    ```

+    To start the service immediately \(without having to reboot\) enter:

+    ```
+    systemctl start cgconfig.service
+    ```

-5. Identify the `cgroup` directory mount point for the node:
+1. Identify the `cgroup` directory mount point for the node.
+For Redhat/Oracle/Rocky 8.x and older, run the following as root:

     ```
     grep cgroup /proc/mounts